-This Guideline was developed by the Guideline Developer Group (GDG) within the overall template of the HSE National Framework10 for developing Policies, Procedures, Protocols and Guidelines (2016) (Appendix 8) and under supervision of the Guideline Programme Team (GPT).
+This Guideline was developed by the Guideline Developer Group (GDG) within the overall template of the HSE National Framework for developing Policies, Procedures, Protocols and Guidelines (2023) and under supervision of the Guideline Programme Team (GPT).

-A review was conducted by a group of experts, specialists and advocates (the EAG) prior to approval by the Clinical Advisory Group (CAG) of the National Women and Infants Health Programme (NWIHP) with final sign off for publication by CAG Co-Chairs, the Clinical Director of NWIHP and the Chair of the IOG, see Appendix 3 for membership list.
+A review was conducted by a group of experts, specialists and advocates (the EAG) prior to approval by the Clinical Advisory Group (CAG) of the National Women and Infants Health Programme (NWIHP) with final sign off for publication by CAG Co-Chairs, the Clinical Director of NWIHP and the Chair of the IOG, see appendix 3 for list of CAG members.